 - Improves admin experience by having fewer clusters to manage

 - Reduces query failures due to “Local Memory Exceeded” errors

 Using Resource Groups for Dynamic Sizing of Presto Clusters

 Presto autoscaling has been modified to calculate the maximum size of a cluster dynamically using custom scaling limits defined by cluster administrators.
-This calculation is driven by the number of resource groups that either currently has queries in the execution pipeline or had queries within a predefined activity period.
-With calculated max-size (which will be smaller than or equal to the max-size defined in a cluster configuration), the cluster can scale up only to the calculated max-size.
+This calculation is driven by the number of resource groups that either currently have queries in the execution pipeline or had queries within a predefined activity period.
+With a calculated max-size (which will be smaller than or equal to the max-size defined in a cluster configuration), the cluster can scale up only to the calculated max-size.
 Similarly, a cluster can now scale down when the cluster is beyond the calculated max size and is underutilized.